billharpley/auth0-demo/README.md

 # auth0-demo
-Coding practice for Auth0: not intended for public consumption!
+This is a set of scripts to develop automation skills for Auth0 administration tasks.
+These are not intended for use on any live systems!